Anthonykts/Anthonykts/README.md

 ## 📂 Projects

 Here are some of my completed projects related to electricity markets and power systems:
-- **Flexible Demand in the European Day-Ahead Electricity Market – Enhanced Overview**
+- **Flexible Demand in the European Day-Ahead Electricity Market Project**
   Analysis of flexible demand in the European day-ahead electricity market.
 The model is **general and agnostic**, allowing **demand shifting across hours while maintaining total daily energy consumption**.
 It incorporates **flexibility parameters (α), optional discomfort costs, and social welfare optimization**, providing insights into **market prices, generation schedules, and demand management strategies**.
   [GitHub Repository](https://github.com/Anthonykts/EU_Market_FlexDemand)